shuftipro/RESTful-API-v1.3/README.md

 	Type: **string**
 	Accepted Values: **any, image_only, video_only**

-	Verification mode defines what types of proofs are allowed for a verification.
-In case of 'video_only' mode, you can only send base64 of videos where format should be MP4 or MOV in proofs.
-In 'any' mode mixture of images and videos can be provided in proofs.
-Default mode 'any' will be selected if this key is missing.
+	Verification mode defines how would you like us to verify your request, through a video or an image.
+If you specify **video_only** then the verification process would require a video to complete the face, document, address or consent verification process.
+In case you specify **image_only** then then verification process can be completed through still images.
+If you don't provide this parameter at all then the **image_only** mode will be set.

 <!-- -------------------------------------------------------------------------------- -->
 * ## face